topuchi13/google_homepage/README.md

-In this project I'll be trying out my skills acquired via Project Odin (so far)
+In this project I'll be trying out my skills acquired via Project Odin (so far).